Covid 19 coronavirus: Coalition of 62 nations, including New Zealand, backs virus probe

 It demands World Health Organisation director-general Dr Tedros Ghebreyesus "initiate at the earliest appropriate moment … a stepwise process of impartial, independent and comprehensive evaluation" of the international response to the pandemic, the actions of the WHO and its timeline of the pandemic.

-The Herald has sought comment about the resolution from Prime Minister Jacinda Ardern's office.
+"NZ's position has been for an independent inquiry into the global response to the Covid-19 pandemic, including the origin and development of the pandemic, as there are always things we can learn to improve our collective response to global health.

+"Also, last week NZ joined a number of countries in expressing support for Taiwan's participation as an observer at the World Health Assembly on 18-19 May.
+We have long emphasised in our engagement with the World Health Organisation the importance of inclusivity and non-politicisation in global health matters.

-The paper reported that the international support would "infuriate" Beijing, which has previously threatened Australia with a Chinese consumer boycott over the pursuit of the probe by Prime Minister Scott Morrison's government.
+The Australian reported that the international support would "infuriate" Beijing, which has previously threatened Australia with a Chinese consumer boycott over the pursuit of the probe by Prime Minister Scott Morrison's government.

 The assembly, held virtually because of travel restrictions, on Monday and Tuesday and focus on coronavirus.
 The motion is due to be put forward on Tuesday morning.